Canon 800D vs Nikon D6

 Studio photographers will appreciate that the Nikon D6 (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D6 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 800D and D6 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Nikon D6 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 800D and the Nikon D6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.